corda/corda/docs/source/upgrade-notes.rst

 Database schema changes
 ^^^^^^^^^^^^^^^^^^^^^^^

-H2 database instance (persistence.mv.db file) working against Corda 2.0 can not be reused for Corda 3.0.
+An H2 database instance (represented on the filesystem as a file called `persistence.mv.db`) used in Corda 1.0 or 2.0 cannot be directly reused with Corda 3.0 due to minor improvements and additions to stabilise the underlying schemas.
-The release of Corda 3.0 introduces a stable database schema resulting in changes to tables and columns.
-For example, ``NODE_INFO_PARTY_CERT`` now stores the hash of the public key instead of the key.
+These guidelines relate to vault tables and common contract schemas changes that may directly impact your CorDapp application data, and thus, require upgrading:

 Changes to Vault related tables: